Draakoor/codptero/README.md

 Alterware (MW2, Ghosts, AW)
 Plutonium (BO2, BO1, MW3, WAW)
 Call of Duty 4x
-Call of Duty MWR H1-Mod (not tested, alternative: https://github.com/dockur/windows)
+Call of Duty MWR H1-Mod (not working at the moment - we are waiting for linux support, alternative: https://github.com/dockur/windows)
-Call of Duty MWR H2-Mod (not tested, alternative: https://github.com/dockur/windows)
+Call of Duty MWR H2-Mod (not working at the moment - we are waiting for linux support, alternative: https://github.com/dockur/windows)
 Call of Duty 2
 Call of Duty United Offensive
 T7x (Use this for hosting, https://github.com/Draakoor/codptero/blob/main/eggs/egg-t7x.json)